This post was most recently updated on March 4th, 2023

 [A collaboration post – all thoughts are my own.]

-In May, I got some messages from friends and fellow bloggers about how I started freelancing and whether they should start freelancing as well.
+In May, I got some messages from friends and fellow bloggers about how I started freelancing and whether they should also start freelancing.
 They want to have more income options than working for someone else.
 I definitely can relate to them.

 When graduating in 2017, I got an opportunity to work in a foreign company for one and a half years.
 Then continue to work as a personal assistant for a foreign company as well.
 For two years I took fewer translation projects because at that time I was overwhelmed with an office job, meeting with clients, handling office matters, etc.